 Born & raised in Fresno, California, Robert began playing tennis at age five.
 Since 2015, he has been the Assistant Director at Winter Park Racquet Club in Florida.
 He trains and supervises players of all ages and abilities, whether working with seniors, beginners, or with our nation’s top junior prospects.
 He also works part-time with the USTA to develop athletes on the men’s side.

 Turned Professional: 1987

-Grand Slams: 1993 French Open Doubles Champion (w/ brother Murphy).
+Grand Slams: 1993 French Open Doubles Champion (with brother Murphy).

-Luke Jensen was born in Grayling, MI.
-The better half of the tennis’ rock n’ roll tennis brothers, Luke’s nickname is “Dual Hand Luke” based on his ability to play both left and right-handed.
-Presently – Provides color commentary for ESPN and ESPN2 broadcasts on the ATP Tour.
-He also travels the world as an instructor, motivational speaker, and ambassador for the game
+Luke was born in Grayling, MI.
+The better half of the tennis’ rock n’ roll Tennis Brothers, he earned the nickname “Dual Hand Luke” based on his ability to play both left and right-handed.
+He is currently the Director of Racquet Sports at West Side Tennis Club in Forest Hills, NY.
+Luke also provides color commentary for ESPN and ESPN2 broadcasts on the ATP Tour and travels the world as an instructor, motivational speaker, and ambassador for the game.